This year we launched Lloyd’s Culture Strategy which describes how we define, engage and measure progress on culture across the Lloyd’s market.

 We are pleased that we have maintained progress on achieving gender balance across the market, yet recognise there is still a long way to go.

 Just as important is our commitment to rooting out any injustice or negative experiences when it comes to our Black and Minority Ethnic colleagues, whose lived experience is not the same as it is for white colleagues.
 We have developed a long-term plan to support and develop ethnic minority talent.

 Improving the representation of ethnic minority people at all levels is a priority for us, yet we need the right data to measure our progress.
-To further improve the data set, we will be mandating the collection of ethnicity data in 2021.
-Over the past 12 months we have already seen progress in this area, with the ethnicity disclosure rate increasing by 11 percentage points to 60%, and 74% of firms now able to provide ethnicity data compared to 43% in 2020.
-We must be strong in our resolve to address this issue in a meaningful way.
+To further improve the data set we mandated the collection of ethnicity data in 2021 and we have seen progress in this area.

 The Corporation aims to lead by example and is acutely focused on creating an inclusive environment in which everybody across the Lloyd’s market can thrive.